An Overview of Joint Supplements

 - Analgesic use had dropped considerably after 30 days use of NEM®

-Superior Joints is specifically formulated for arthritis and contains NEM® together with hyaluronic acid, turmeric, ginger and tart cherries to support joint health.
+Although there are some joint supplements containing NEM, in my opinion, Superior Joints is by far the best formulated joint supplement.
+Superior Joints is specifically formulated for arthritic & joint pain and contains NEM® together with hyaluronic acid, turmeric, ginger and tart cherries to support joint health.

+There are hundreds of glucosamine joint supplements on the market which can be confusing.
 Glucosamine is normally produced naturally within the body and is essential for maintaining healthy cartilage, the tissues between bones which helps to keep the joints flexible.
-As we age, our bodies fail to manufacture sufficient glucosamine and so glucosamine supplements are used to help maintain joint mobility.
+As we age, our bodies fail to manufacture sufficient glucosamine and so glucosamine supplements such as glucosamine sulphate are used to help maintain joint mobility.
 Glucosamine is thought to help the cartilage retain water and to prevent its breakdown.

 Numerous studies indicate that people with both osteoarthritis and rheumatoid arthritis taking fish oil supplements exhibit fewer tender joints and are less prone to morning stiffness that are both the hallmarks of this disease.